 2. Oral Appliances

 Oral appliances, commonly used for snoring, can also treat sleep apnea as snoring is a symptom of this condition.
 These devices, resembling mouth guards, are worn during sleep and function by advancing the lower jaw forward.
 This action prevents the collapse of soft oral tissues, thus reducing airway obstruction.
-While these mandibular advancement devices are effective for mild to moderate sleep apnea, they must be professionally fitted to avoid complications such as jaw discomfort, dental issues, or gum irritation.

 Potential side effects from poor fitting include pain in the jaw, face, and teeth, excessive saliva production, and irritation of the gums.
 Oral appliance therapy is portable and less intrusive compared to CPAP machines, does not require electricity, and is ideal for travel.
 Yet, its effectiveness can vary, and it necessitates professional fitting and periodic adjustments to ensure safety and efficacy.